ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

                     }
                 }

 We scale the images from ``0.0`` to ``1.0`` and use the ``visible`` property to hide the images for the previous steps as the countdown progresses.
 We also raise the opacity of the image that matches the current countdown step, keeping the others nearly transparent.

 By animating the changes in the ``opacity`` and ``scale`` properties using a :ref:`Behavior <sdk_qtquick_behavior>` type, we achieve a countdown sequence where numbers zoom in towards the players.

-.. rubric:: Constructing the Game Board
-   :name: constructing-the-game-board

 To construct the game board, we use the GameCanvas custom type that is defined in GameCanvas.qml.

 In maroon.qml, we use the GameCanvas type to display the game canvas at the position of 32 on the x axis and 20 pixels from the bottom of its parent item, ``canvasArea``:

 .. code:: qml